jimcondie/Mandelbrot-set/README.md

 6.  new range height (in terms of C)
 #####

+To increase resolution, increase the pixels and maxiter.

-I suggest using a low resolution and maxiter (for my old computer, 100x100 pixels with maxiter:250 is sufficiently low) just to find a window that you like.
-Then I would increase pixels and maxiter which will give better detail but will also significantly increase processing time.
+I recommend using a low resolution just to find a window that you like.
+Then, increase resolution.
 My most ambitious images took about 4 days to process (4000x4000 pixels, maxiter: 250000).

 the final image is a .ppm file.
-I just know that Windows users will need a 3rd party viewer that supports such files, Linux users will be fine.
+Windows users will need a 3rd party viewer such as Gimp or IrframView.
+Linux users will be fine.